 Why is tire regrooving sometimes dangerous?

 Tire regrooving is controversial.
 Regrooved tires are more susceptible to punctures, blowouts, tread separation, and skidding.
 Trucks with regrooved tires may endanger everyone on the road, including themselves.
 This can be caused by exposure of the steel breakers.
 The regroover (assuming that is a word) sometimes the knife in too deep and goes through the rubber down to the steel breaker.
 If water gets into that hole, there is going to be rust and tread separation that is going to leave the tire at risk for groove cracking and intrusion for rock and other hard objects on the road.

 Some truck drivers may attempt to regroove their tires since grooving tools are readily available online.
 Despite this availability, only certified mechanics should perform this difficult task.
 While regrooving your own tires cuts costs even further, poorly regrooved tires are riskier than professionally regrooved tires.
 It is not wise to regroove your own tires.
-If you choose to have them regrooved, please seek a reputable mechanic.
+If you choose to have them regrooved, get a reputable mechanic.

 Another issue with regrooved tires involves selling them as new tires online.
 Scammers take a regrooved tire and sell the tire on sites like Craigslist.
 You endanger everyone when you mistakenly buy these tires.
 When buying tires, new or used, only buy from trusted individuals.
 Your best bet is to buy from reputable sellers in person.

 What is Maryland law on regrooved tires?